List of common mistakes in population modeling

 Confusion about the terminology related to uncertainty and variability contributes to some modeling mistakes.
 As modeled in RAMAS Metapop, natural variability results from temporal and spatial environmental fluctuations, catastrophes, and demographic stochasticity.
 Natural variability can be modeled and translated into risk (probability) estimates using a stochastic model.

 Model or parameter uncertainty results from measurement error, lack of knowledge, and model misspecification and biases.
 It determines model accuracy, and its effects on the uncertainty of model results increases with time.
 In principle, this kind of uncertainty can be reduced by collecting additional data.
-This type of uncertainty should be incorporated in the form of ranges (lower and upper bounds) of each model parameter.
+This type of uncertainty should be incorporated in the form of ranges (lower and upper bounds) of each model parameter, anmd results used in a sensitivity analysis (see below).
 For more information, see the "Measurement error and Uncertainty" topic in the RAMAS Metapop help file or manual.

 List of common mistakes in population modeling